campaign-layer/origin-sdk/README.md

   <img alt="NPM Downloads" src="https://img.shields.io/npm/d18m/%40campnetwork%2Fsdk?style=for-the-badge">
 </p>

-# Camp SDK
+# Origin SDK

-The Camp SDK currently exposes the following modules:
+The Origin SDK currently exposes the following modules:

 - `"@campnetwork/sdk"` - The main entry point for the SDK, exposes the following classes:
   - `TwitterAPI` - For fetching user Twitter data from the Auth Hub
   - `SpotifyAPI` - For fetching user Spotify data from the Auth Hub
-  - `Auth` - For authenticating users with the Camp SDK
+  - `Auth` - For authenticating users with the Origin SDK
 - `"@campnetwork/sdk/react"` - Exposes the CampProvider and CampContext, as well as React components and hooks for authentication and fetching user data via the Camp Auth Hub

-_the `@campnetwork/sdk/react/auth` module is deprecated and will be removed in a future release; all functionality has been moved to the `@campnetwork/sdk/react` module_

 # Installation